-9.9 Filing System/ documentation archiving
+Filing System/ documentation archiving

 NRPB shall ensure that all records (contracts, orders, invoices, bills, receipts and other documents) evidencing the expenditure are retained until at least five years after the Bank has received the audit report for, or covering, the fiscal year in which the last withdrawal from the grant account was made.
-The documents will be kept in a secure safe.
+The documents will be stored digitally in a secure online environment.

-9.10 Maintenance of Cash book, General Ledger and Other Registers
+Maintenance of Cash book, General Ledger and Other Registers